How to build an AWS configuration management database

 Step 1: Define your CMDB strategy

 • Existing CMDB integration: Use your current CMDB as the main source.
-Later, integrate cloud CI updates through event-driven or batch processes.
+Integrate cloud CI updates through event-driven or batch processes.

-• Federated CMDB: Maintain your existing AWS CMDB while creating a cloud version, allowing two-way synchronization.
+• Federated CMDB: keep your existing CMDB and create a cloud version alongside it, with two-way synchronization.

-• Cloud service provider CMDB: Use AWS Config as the main CMDB for both cloud and on-premises resources.
+• Cloud service provider CMDB: Use AWS Config as the primary CMDB for both cloud and on-premises resources.

 Step 2: Identify configuration items to track

-• Utilize AWS config: Set up AWS Config to monitor and record resource configurations continuously.
-This service is also crucial for your CMDB design.
+Set up AWS Config to monitor and record resource configurations continuously.
+This is the core engine of your AWS configuration management database.

 Step 4: Build a notification engine